U.S. Route 7 in Massachusetts: Route description

 US 7 enters Pittsfield along South Street.
 At a signalized intersection with Housatonic Street, US 20 makes a left turn to continue west toward Albany.
 At Park Square, the route meets Route 9 near its western terminus, and the two routes share a two-block concurrency along East Street until US 7 makes a left turn to continue north.

-US 7 leaves downtown Pittsfield as a two-lane surface arterial and continues as a rural highway with occasional three-lane stretches for climbing the grades along the Berkshires.
+US 7 leaves downtown Pittsfield as a two-lane surface road and continues as a rural highway with occasional three-lane stretches for climbing the grades along the Berkshires.
 It passes west of Mount Greylock before passing through Williamstown, connecting the Taconic Trail with the Mohawk Trail (Route 2).
 The road passes Williams College and crosses the Hoosic River one last time before entering Vermont.

 History

 Like Connecticut, Massachusetts planned an Interstate-grade freeway (proposed Interstate 89) in the US 7 corridor.
-The only portions of this plan to be completed were the short super-two freeway section from the Connecticut border to Sheffield, and the four-lane section south of Lenox, although land takings for additional freeway sections occurred.
+The only portion of this plan to be completed was the four-lane expressway section south of Lenox, although land takings for additional freeway sections occurred.
 The highway was ultimately canceled due to environmental and community opposition.